Back to Blog

 As global labor markets continue to contract, it’s predicted that the labor shortage is no longer a short-term problem.
 Experts estimate that we could be dealing with the talent crisis until at least the year 2032.

 Further, a talent to market gap has put a very narrow segment of the workforce into a highly sought-after (and very expensive) category of talent that is insufficient to meet the demand.
 Digital transformation has changed the talent needs of organizations faster than the labor market has adapted, and now, it’s a candidates’ market, and a race to the top to provide the most compelling compensation packages to attract them.

 The increasing adoption of digital workforces

 But as companies struggle to tackle so many issues at once, something interesting is happening: the adoption of automation technology is accelerating.

 What we’re seeing is a sort of workplace renaissance in how organizations view their workers and the future of work.
 Rather than seeing growth objectives as a need to hire more members of a team, companies are seeing it as a sign that they need to automate more of their processes, and make better use of their existing human capital.

 The teams of the future don’t look like the people you see sitting in your offices today.
-Instead, we predict (and already, we’re beginning to see) teams made up of humans and autonomous programs, known as digital workers, executing workflows in tandem, with bots scuttling beneath their human workers to do the tedious, monotonous tasks that are crucial to the function of an organization, but not befitting of the true capabilities of the creative human brain.
+Instead, we predict (and already, we’re beginning to see) teams made up of humans and autonomous programs, known as bots, executing workflows in tandem, with bots scuttling beneath their human workers to do the tedious, monotonous tasks that are crucial to the function of an organization, but not befitting of the true capabilities of the creative human brain.